Mister CR

-Mister CR is an underground independent hip-hop artist from South Los Angeles, California (formally known as "South Central Los Angeles".)
+Mister CR is an underground hip-hop artist from South Los Angeles, California (formally known as "South Central Los Angeles".)

 Career

 Mister CR began rapping when he first performed at "The Good Life Cafe", where as time progressed, he gained recognition for his skills as an emcee.
 He is known for his unique delivery which consists of fast multi-syllabic rhymes.

 His latest project is "All Green Everything" which was released July 23, 2015.